logo

 How is C♭ Lydian different from C♭ major?

 C♭ Lydian has a raised 4th (F) while C♭ major has a perfect 4th (F♭).
-Otherwise, the two scales are identical.
+Aside from this difference, the two scales share the same notes.

 What is the parent scale of C♭ Lydian?

 G♭ major.
-C♭ Lydian uses the same notes as G♭ major, but starts on its fourth degree (C♭).
+C♭ Lydian uses the same notes as G♭ major, but starts on its 4th degree (C♭).

 Summary: C♭ Lydian Scale